wix-incubator/html-overlays/README.md

 Manages the overlay layer using a given context.

 ### createOverlay(overlayContext:Element)
-clones overlayContext onto a new layer. return overlayItem
+Clones overlayContext onto a new layer.

-example:
+It returns some useful stuff (see below)

+Example:
 ```ts
 //constructor creates the overlay layer which will house the clones:
 const overlayManager = new OverlayManager(document.body);